-- At the end of the Narratives section - Click the "Add a Project" button explain your request.
+- At the end of the Narratives section - Click the "Add a Project" button the training and/or other costs to conduct this training.
+You will have 2,000 characters to explain your request.
 If you are requesting the cost for personnel to attend training or to cover colleagues who are in training, be sure to include the number of personnel x the number of hours x the hourly rate.
 Explain the need for the personnel costs which may include the need to maintain minimum response capabilities during the scheduled training.
 The more detail you provide on the requested funds, the better understanding the reviewers will have of your request.